eleusinianexpositor/rosacea_treatment_simulation/Readme.md

 *   **Release Kinetics:** Patch release is modeled simply; real hydrogels can have more complex profiles (burst effect, zero-order, etc.).
 *   **Constant Chronic Stimulus:** Assumes the underlying disease drivers are not affected by the IL-10 treatment (models symptom control, not disease modification).
 *   **Erythema Score:** The simulated score is relative and not directly calibrated to clinical scales (e.g., CEA).

-This simulation serves as a valuable tool for exploring the *potential* dynamics and efficacy of the proposed treatment strategy based on current biological understanding and assumptions.